| |

 A growing number of “Amazon intermediaries” or aggregators have popped up that invest in or purchase small brands selling well on Amazon.
 These companies take over and consolidate many back-office operations for these small brands to streamline marketing and growth.

 Consolidating back-office functions and providing management advisory services through these types of companies isn’t necessarily bad.
-In many cases, the small business owners don’t have either the resources or the interest to invest in larger inventories and growth campaigns, even when the market demand supports it.
+In many cases, small business owners don’t have either the resources or the interest to invest in larger inventories and growth campaigns, even when the market demand supports it.
 It can be a win-win for both parties.

 But these aggregators are reinforcing the monopolistic powers of Amazon, backed by billions of dollars of venture capital investment.
 They’re making it easier for sellers to integrate even more deeply with Amazon in a retail space that increasingly leaves little room to operate outside of Amazon.
 And just like the small business sellers they acquire, these aggregators pay hefty fees to Amazon in exchange for warehouse and distribution services as well as sponsored placement on the customer interface.

 These aggregators have lots of investment capital at their disposal.
-Instead of propping up the retail giant that certainly doesn’t need any further reinforcement, I’d love to see the aggregators utilize other sales platforms or even begin to create an environment of shared shopping platforms for their growing portfolios that is less consolidated and exploitative than Amazon.
+Instead of propping up the retail giant that certainly doesn’t need any further reinforcement, I’d love to see the aggregators utilize other sales platforms or even begin to create an environment of shared shopping platforms for their growing portfolios that are less consolidated and exploitative than Amazon.

 Especially if we make a concerted effort to search for products outside of Amazon’s website, we search for things we want and need to buy through search engines.
 The search engines aggregate purchasing options through places like the Shopping tab on Google.